Sherwood Rangers Yeomanry: Second Boer War

 The Yeomanry was not intended to serve overseas, but due to the string of defeats during Black Week in December 1899, the British government realized they were going to need more troops than just the regular army.
-A Royal Warrant was issued on 24 December 1899 to allow volunteer forces to serve in the Second Boer War.
-The Royal Warrant asked standing Yeomanry regiments to provide service companies of approximately 115 men each for the Imperial Yeomanry, organised as Mounted infantry.
+A royal warrant was issued on 24 December 1899 to allow volunteer forces to serve in the Second Boer War.
+The royal warrant asked standing Yeomanry regiments to provide service companies of approximately 115 men each for the Imperial Yeomanry, organised as mounted infantry.
 The regiment provided the 10th (Sherwood Rangers) Company for the 3rd Battalion in 1900.
+The men and horses of 10th Company left Liverpool on 28 January 1900, sailed to South Africa on Winifredian, and reached Cape Town on 20 February.
 The mounted infantry concept was considered a success and from 1901 to 1908 the regiment was designated the Nottinghamshire Imperial Yeomanry (Sherwood Rangers).
 The regiment was based at Albert Road in Retford by 1914.

 First World War

 In accordance with the Territorial and Reserve Forces Act 1907 (7 Edw.
 7, c.9), which brought the Territorial Force into being, the TF was intended to be a home defence force for service during wartime and members could not be compelled to serve outside the country.
 However, on the outbreak of war on 4 August 1914, many members volunteered for Imperial Service.
 Therefore, TF units were split in August and September 1914 into 1st Line (liable for overseas service) and 2nd Line (home service for those unable or unwilling to serve overseas) units.
 Later, a 3rd Line was formed to act as a reserve, providing trained replacements for the 1st and 2nd Line regiments.